ZIMO-Elektronik/MDU/README.md

 ### Typical processes
 #### Firmware update
-1. Ping all decoders
+1. Ping the desired decoders (optional)
 2. Find a Config-TransferRate that is supported by all decoders
-3. Ping select the desired decoders
+3. Ping the desired decoders
+4. Transmit Salsa20 initialization vector
-4. Firmware-Erase
+5. Firmware-Erase
-5. Firmware-Update
+6. Firmware-Update
-6. Firmware-CRC32-Start
+7. Firmware-CRC32-Start
-7. Firmware-CRC32-Result | Firmware-CRC32-Result&Exit
+8. Firmware-CRC32-Result | Firmware-CRC32-Result&Exit
-8. Maintain voltage for at least 500ms
+9. Leave track voltage switched on for at least 500ms

 #### ZPP update
-1. Ping all decoders
+1. Ping the desired decoders (optional)
 2. Find a Config-Transfer-Rate that is supported by all decoders
-3. Ping select the desired decoders
+3. Ping the desired decoders
 4. ZPP-Valid-Query
     - ZPP-Exit on answer
 5. ZPP-LC-DC-Query (optional)